 New to Grosvenor?
 You can sign up in an instant and as a new customer you can take advantage of our Double The Odds offer on ANY sport.

-There are plenty of big boxing fights coming up on the horizon, but the biggest of them all is the heavyweight clash between Deontay Wilder and Tyson Fury for the WBC Heavyweight title at the Staples Center on Saturday 1st December.
+There are plenty of big boxing fights coming up on the horizon, but the biggest of them all is the heavyweight clash between Anthony Joshua and an unnamed opponent at the minute.

 AJ was due to fight Jerrell Miller in June in the US, but Miller failed a recent drugs test, and they are now on the hunt for a late replacement for the bout.

 Some of the other big fights over the next few months include: